-Surgical Tooth Extraction
+Surgical Tooth Extraction includes:

 If a tooth breaks off during the procedure, for instance, it may need to be taken out in pieces.
-Removing severely broken down teeth, root tips or teeth with long-curved roots are other examples of surgical extractions.
+Removing severely broken down teeth, root tips or teeth with long-curved roots are examples of surgical extractions.
 Then there are times when the bone around a tooth has become dense, resulting in the need for surgical treatment.

 When a tooth is visible above the gum line and your dentist can easily remove it with forceps, the procedure is called a simple or basic extraction.
 If a more volatile tooth has yet to grow in, however, your dentist needs to remove gum tissue or bone to extract it.
 This is called a surgical extraction and requires stitches to close the site so that it can heal properly.
 The Dentist may also prescribe a more specific pain medication following the procedure.